mikepowellwrites/mikepowellwrites.github.io/about.md

 ---
 title: About
 date: 2019-04-02T01:20:00.000+00:00
+excerpt:
-excerpt: I’m a freelance writer in Tucson, Arizona.
+  I’m a freelance writer in Tucson, Arizona.
 I’ve written for a variety of places both print and web, including Grantland, Pitchfork, the Ringer, Rolling Stone, the Oxford American, Vulture/New York and Deadspin.
 layout: post
-menu:
-  header:
-    identifier: about
-    weight: 2

 ---

 Hi.
 My name’s Mike Powell.
 I’m a freelance writer in Tucson, Arizona.
 I’ve written for a variety of places both print and web, including Grantland, Pitchfork, the Ringer, Rolling Stone, the Oxford American, Vulture/New York and Deadspin.

 As of November, 2016, I will be a columnist on the Paris Review’s website.
 I used to have a column at Pitchfork called “[Secondhands](https://pitchfork.com/features/secondhands/).”
 I also write a weekly column for the New York Times called “What You Get,” about real estate listings, and copywriting for Apple Music and iTunes.